CHCAA-EDUX/introduction-to-scientific-computing/assignments/assignment_03.md

 ## 1. Temperature measurement ##

-__Task__: create a function, `temp_tranform()`, that transforms temperature measured in celsius to fahrenheit and fahrenheit to celcius depending on an argument.
-The relationship between fahrenheit to celcius is
+__Task__: create a function, `temp_tranform()`, that transforms temperature measured in Celsius to Fahrenheit and Fahrenheit to Celcius depending on an argument.
+The relationship between Fahrenheit to Celcius is

 $$ F^{\circ} = \frac{9}{5} C^{\circ} + 32$$